Valuable Hands-On Experience

 Fellows prepare to become highly effective educational, administrative and professional leaders in colleges or universities and work in a variety of roles supporting the advancement of higher education.

-Our highly sought-after fellowships offer you unparalleled professional experiences and the peace of mind that comes with knowing you’ve significantly reduced the cost of your graduate degree.
+Our highly sought-after, full-tuition fellowships offer you unparalleled professional experiences and the peace of mind that comes with knowing you’ve significantly reduced the cost of your graduate degree.
 With the guidance of experienced site-based supervisors and program faculty, you’ll have the support you need to excel in your field placement and in your graduate studies.

 How it Works

 If you’re selected for our prestigious full-tuition M.Ed. fellowship, you will:

 - Complete a nine-month field-based experience in a partner school, college, or community-based organization

 - Serve 25 hours a week at your placement site while taking graduate courses in the summer and on afternoons and evenings throughout the academic year

 - Earn your 36-credit M.Ed. in Higher Education in one year - tuition free.

 Rooted in social justice, our program deepens your understanding of current educational trends and challenges, and prepares you to pursue a leadership role within all segments of higher education.
 You’ll gain a broad understanding of current trends, leadership challenges, and opportunities to advance social justice in higher education.